WICG/attribution-reporting-api/event_attribution_reporting.md

 Event sources will have their `attributionexpiry` rounded to the nearest whole day.

-The `attributionexpiry` of a source can be used to associate attributionsourceeventids with a coarse trigger side timestamp.
+The `attributionexpiry` of a source can be used to associate `attributionsourceeventid`s with a coarse trigger side timestamp.
 Because event sources are easier to register en masse than navigation sources, it would allow a reporting origin to do this with a finer granularity.

 ### Noise on the attribution triggering event